Results & Photos

 Your age category is calculated according to your age as at 1st January 2022.

-- Early Bird prices end date (to be confirmed)
+- Early Bird prices end date: Midnight Sunday 21 August 2022

-- Final entry date for bib names (to be confirmed)
+- Final entry date for bib names: 5pm Wednesday 24 August 2022

 Note: There will be no race-day registrations.

 Cancellations and Changes

 If you need to cancel or amend your entry, please head over to our Registration Information page and fill out the relevant form.
 Please note that we do not offer transfers to other events.

 See the Trail Running SA routes page for information on how to download the GPX files.